What Is Crochet?

 Crochet is low-tech, requiring only human hands, human creativity and a few simple materials.
 Crochet does not require electricity, batteries, or machines.
 It’s portable and versatile.

 Popular crochet projects include blankets, bedspreads, hats, scarves, sweaters, shawls, clothing, baby items, headbands, slippers, mittens, gloves, bags, purses, appliqués, rugs, coasters, placemats, dishcloths, washcloths, potholders, linens, gadget cozies, and stuffed toys.

 Crafters often use crochet to create components for other sorts of projects — for example, knitters and quilters often use crocheted edgings to finish off knitted or quilted projects.
-Home sewers enjoy using crocheted edgings on placemats, napkins, pillowcases, and clothing.
+Some home sewers enjoy using crocheted edgings on their sewing projects including placemats, napkins, pillowcases, and clothing.

 There are many other possibilities for items that can be crocheted.
 Crochet probably isn’t the first method that comes to mind when you think of jewelry-making techniques, but it’s a viable means for creating exquisite jewelry pieces.

 For those who crochet as a means of artistic expression, crocheting results in an interesting range of different project types — not all of which are considered “useful items.”

 Most artists agree that sculpture is an art form, and crochet can be used to create interesting sculptures.

 Crochet can also be used to create pictorial, abstract or non-representational wall hangings.

 There are people who use crochet as a way to create graffiti, also known as “yarn bombing.”
 Some freeform crocheters create spontaneous, artistic crocheted pieces with no particular purpose in mind.